Pandemic Orders and industry requirements are regularly updated

 - shared keys, iPads or touch screens, keypads, customer signing devices, any kind of written log books with shared pens, as well as equipment control panels

 Employers must provide and maintain, so far as is reasonably practicable, a working environment that is safe and without risks to the health of employees.
-This includes preventing, and where prevention is not possible, reducing risks to, health or safety associated with potential exposure to coronavirus (COVID-19).
+This includes preventing, and where prevention is not possible, reducing risks to, health or safety associated with potential exposure to COVID-19.
 The first step is to identify the hazards and then implement risk controls using the hierarchy of controls, to prevent exposure or reduce risks of infection.

 Control measures should include implementing a safe system of work to eliminate unnecessary travel.
 If travel is necessary then maximise physical distancing, practise good hygiene and increase environmental cleaning.